 Our advice is to ensure that your colour inkjet printer is accurate first and then adjust your monitor visually to agree as best as you can against your accurate colour print, keeping your viewing angle constant.
 If your printer is producing inaccurate colour, check that all printer colour channels are functioning by performing a nozzle check; if not perfect, run the “clean printhead” function, then repeat your test.
 Once a perfect nozzle check is achieved, if your printer still produces inaccurate colour, a custom printer profile usually cures the problem, so long as your printer is consistent.

 Always adjust your monitor to agree to an accurate printer, never the other way around!
 Download our free accurate colour calibration print/JPEG image by clicking the blue link below.
 This will show you whether your printer is accurate and highlight 11 essential components to an accurate print.
-If your printer is not accurate, we can supply a free custom ICC Printer Profile and free technical assistance to ensure your printer is correct for colour and density..
+If your printer is not accurate, we can supply a free custom ICC Printer Profile and free technical assistance to ensure your printer is correct for colour and density.
+You can also use soft proofing (simulating print output on your monitor) and hard proofing (printing test prints) to check for inaccuracies before final printing.

 Remember, your screen is backlit so you need to view your prints under correct controlled lighting.
 The next best thing to this would be next to a window.